Agnico Eagle Mines (NYSE:AEM) Sees Large Volume Increase

-Shares of Agnico Eagle Mines Limited (NYSE:AEM – Get Rating) (TSE:AEM) saw an uptick in trading volume on Tuesday .
-197,099 shares traded hands during mid-day trading, a decline of 91% from the previous session’s volume of 2,142,483 shares.The stock last traded at $48.57 and had previously closed at $50.54.
+Agnico Eagle Mines Limited (NYSE:AEM – Get Rating) (TSE:AEM) saw an uptick in trading volume on Wednesday .
+75,015 shares traded hands during trading, a decline of 97% from the previous session’s volume of 2,383,907 shares.The stock last traded at $52.28 and had previously closed at $51.45.

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, June 15th.
-Shareholders of record on Wednesday, June 1st were issued a $0.40 dividend.
-The ex-dividend date was Tuesday, May 31st.
-This represents a $1.60 annualized dividend and a dividend yield of 3.25%.
-Agnico Eagle Mines’s dividend payout ratio is currently 82.90%.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, June 15th.
+Shareholders of record on Wednesday, June 1st were given a dividend of $0.40 per share.
+The ex-dividend date of this dividend was Tuesday, May 31st.
+This represents a $1.60 annualized dividend and a dividend yield of 3.13%.
+Agnico Eagle Mines’s dividend payout ratio (DPR) is presently 82.90%.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Van ECK Associates Corp raised its holdings in Agnico Eagle Mines by 58.4% in the 1st quarter.
-Van ECK Associates Corp now owns 20,726,131 shares of the mining company’s stock valued at $1,269,257,000 after acquiring an additional 7,644,320 shares during the period.
-GQG Partners LLC lifted its position in Agnico Eagle Mines by 248.1% during the first quarter.
-GQG Partners LLC now owns 15,571,763 shares of the mining company’s stock worth $953,592,000 after acquiring an additional 11,098,612 shares during the last quarter.
-Vanguard Group Inc. lifted its position in Agnico Eagle Mines by 96.5% during the first quarter.
-Vanguard Group Inc. now owns 15,067,317 shares of the mining company’s stock worth $922,721,000 after acquiring an additional 7,399,467 shares during the last quarter.
+Several large investors have recently made changes to their positions in the business.
+Van ECK Associates Corp boosted its position in shares of Agnico Eagle Mines by 58.4% during the first quarter.
+Van ECK Associates Corp now owns 20,726,131 shares of the mining company’s stock valued at $1,269,257,000 after buying an additional 7,644,320 shares during the period.
+GQG Partners LLC boosted its position in shares of Agnico Eagle Mines by 248.1% during the first quarter.
+GQG Partners LLC now owns 15,571,763 shares of the mining company’s stock valued at $953,592,000 after buying an additional 11,098,612 shares during the period.
+Vanguard Group Inc. boosted its position in shares of Agnico Eagle Mines by 96.5% during the first quarter.
+Vanguard Group Inc. now owns 15,067,317 shares of the mining company’s stock valued at $922,721,000 after buying an additional 7,399,467 shares during the period.
 Massachusetts Financial Services Co.
-MA lifted its position in Agnico Eagle Mines by 2.7% during the first quarter.
+MA raised its stake in shares of Agnico Eagle Mines by 2.7% during the first quarter.
 Massachusetts Financial Services Co.
-MA now owns 11,667,595 shares of the mining company’s stock worth $714,524,000 after acquiring an additional 302,582 shares during the last quarter.
-Finally, Mackenzie Financial Corp lifted its position in Agnico Eagle Mines by 85.1% during the first quarter.
-Mackenzie Financial Corp now owns 10,416,166 shares of the mining company’s stock worth $638,389,000 after acquiring an additional 4,789,991 shares during the last quarter.
-Institutional investors own 69.74% of the company’s stock.
+MA now owns 11,667,595 shares of the mining company’s stock valued at $714,524,000 after acquiring an additional 302,582 shares in the last quarter.
+Finally, Mackenzie Financial Corp raised its stake in shares of Agnico Eagle Mines by 85.1% during the first quarter.
+Mackenzie Financial Corp now owns 10,416,166 shares of the mining company’s stock valued at $638,389,000 after acquiring an additional 4,789,991 shares in the last quarter.
+Institutional investors and hedge funds own 69.74% of the company’s stock.

 Agnico Eagle Mines Company Profile (NYSE:AEM)